xtendo-org/wild/README.md

 - `strip --strip-all --remove-section=.comment --remove-section=.note` for the executables that has been put under `~/.local/bin` by `stack install`
 - `upx -9` for those executables

-## Version bump: `wild bump`
+## `wild bump`: Version bump

 This command reads `CHANGELOG.md`, updates the version string in `<project>.cabal` and `README.md`, then lets you commit those changes.

 It assumes you have just added a new version description in `CHANGELOG.md`, where the lines that start with `##` (level 2 heading) will be fetched to get the version strings, and the latest two of them will be used to update the version string in `<project>.cabal` and `README.md`.
 Then the Git commit message editor will be run, with the `-v` option to show the diff.
+To cancel committing, you should abnormally exit the editor (In Vim's case, it's `:cq`).

-## GitHub release: `wild github`
+## `wild github`: GitHub release

-This command creates a new GitHub release and uploads the executables as its assets.
+This command creates a new GitHub release draft and uploads the executables as its assets.
+The name of the release is `v` prepended to the latest version string in `CHANGELOG.md`.

 The project repository must have `wild.json` file to use this command.
 If it doesn't exist, `wild github` creates one with the defaults.